isomerpages/moh-agewellsg/pages/Strengthened Care Support.md

 Beyond supporting seniors to age actively, we also understand that there are seniors who are concerned about being adequately cared for in their homes and in their community.

-To strengthen support for frailer seniors and provide greater reassurance to family members, we are developing more options for seniors to receive timend appropriate care right where they are.
+To strengthen support for frailer seniors and provide greater reassurance to family members, we are developing more options for seniors to receive timely and appropriate care right where they are.

 #### Stay-in Shared Caregiving Sandbox